PX4/PX4-user_guide/en/flight_modes_mc/mission.md

 - This mode is automatic - no user intervention is _required_ to control the vehicle.
 - RC control switches can be used to change flight modes on any vehicle.
 - RC stick movement will [by default](#COM_RC_OVERRIDE) change the vehicle to [Position mode](../flight_modes_mc/position.md) unless handling a critical battery failsafe.
+  This is true for multicopters and VTOL in MC mode.

 :::